rdfostrich/article-swj2020-cobra/content/evaluation.md

 In order to evaluate the ingestion and triple pattern query execution of COBRA, we make use of the [BEAR benchmark](https://aic.ai.wu.ac.at/qadlod/bear.html){:.mandatory}.
 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
-We use the first ten versions of the BEAR-A dataset (more versions cause memory issues), which contains 30M to 66M triples per version.
+We use the first ten versions of the BEAR-A dataset (more versions cause memory issues with OSTRICH), which contains 30M to 66M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
 For the daily dataset we use 89 versions and for hourly dataset 1,299 versions, both of them have around 48K triples per version.
 All experiments were performed on a 64-bit Ubuntu 14.04 machine with a 24-core 2.40 GHz CPU and 128 GB of RAM.
-Our experimental setup and its raw results are available on [GitHub](https://github.com/rdfostrich/cobra/tree/master/Experiments/){:.mandatory}.
+Our experimental setup and its raw results are available on [GitHub](https://github.com/rdfostrich/cobra/tree/master/Experiments/){:.mandatory}, as well as [the scripts that were used to process them](https://github.com/rdfostrich/cobra-bear-results/){:.mandatory}.

 Considering we aim to measure the benefits of the bidirectional aggregated delta chain compared to the unidirectional aggregated delta chain under the hybrid storage strategy,